curtiscarlsen/curtiscarlsen/reference/Software/Configuring git on android.md

 Goal: To allow pulling and pushing from a gitlab or github repo from android phone.
-Sor now it is just to support syncing Obsidian with my desktop
+For now it is just to support syncing Obsidian with my desktop

 Note:  These instructions did not fully work, but that was probably due to an old version of termux from playstore being left over on the phone.